My Quotes: A New Revenue Source for a Lab Supply Marketplace

 A few months later, we rolled it out to all customers.

-As of January, 2025, there have been 428 quotes processed on the platform by 12 customers accessing 166 suppliers, with no human in the loop.
+During the first two months of use, there have been 428 quotes processed on the platform with no human in the loop.

 At this time, we know we have saved time for our Operations and Customer Success people for 428 quotes.
 This used to be done entirely through phone calls, emails, and other high-touch ways of communication.
 Now it’s entirely automated.